 A licensee safety department staffed by personnel with the appropriate computer competencies and independent from the project team (for plant under construction or modification) or from the operating department, should be appointed to reduce the probability (through regular monitoring of the activities associated with the safety system) that project or operational pressures will jeopardise the safety systems fitness for purpose.
-This department should ensure that the appropriate standards, procedures and personnel are used at all stages of the software lifecycle to produce the required dependability for the computer-based safety system.
+This department should ensure that the appropriate standards, procedures and personnel are used at all stages of the software lifecycle to meet the safety requirements of the computer-based system.
 This department should be independent from all project and operational staff such as designers, implementers, verifiers, validaters, and maintainers.